amoin512/DevOps-Projects/Project-1_ToDoList/README.md

 - The `-it` flag allows interactive mode so you can interact with the application.
 - The `--rm` flag ensures the container is removed once you exit.

+This step is to ensure that the application runs successfully as a container.

 7. Interact with the To-To List Application